GOP outraged about new ad campaign comparing them to KKK

 In response to yesterday's controversial advertisement by the New Faces GOP, self-proclaimed «Squad» member and Congresswoman Alexandria Ocasio-Cortez (D - NYC), who was also targeted by the video showing a photograph of her being burnt, following footage of skulls of Cambodians victimised by the Khmer Rouge, to whom the young female Representative and self-entitled Democratic Socialist was compared, herself recorded an own ad comparing the GOP to white supremacists and even the Ku Klux Klan, a domestic terrorist fraternity known for having persecuted African-Americans following the failed Reconstruction of the Southern states, and for sporting bed sheets while burning crucifixes in gardens.

 As it can be seen in the video so far not broadcasted on cable news but only shared via Ocasio-Cortez' Twitter account, the scheme is the same: It shows a photograph of Ms. Elizabeth Heng, who herself unsuccessfully ran an election for California's 16th District, which she lost to her Democratic opponent Jim Costa, who at this time was the incumbent Representative. slowly burning from the inside to then be overlapped by video footage of American History X, followed by video footage of hooded KKK members on horseback, hunting African-Americans.
 A voice from the background rhetorically asks Ms. Heung whether she didn't know of the horrors of white supremacy and illiberal ideologies.
-The gruesome black-and-white videos are immediately succeeded by more current events captured by journalists: The «Unite the Right» protest in Charlottesville, N.C. that led to the sudden death of antifascist demonstrator Heather Heyer, hit by a car driven by outspoken National-Socialist James Alex Fields
+The gruesome black-and-white videos are immediately succeeded by more current events captured by journalists: The «Unite the Right» protest in Charlottesville, N.C. that led to the sudden death of antifascist demonstrator Heather Heyer, hit by a car driven by outspoken National-Socialist James Alex Fields.

 Standing out of the entire video was a scene showing headlines of reports of exorbitantly high medical bills people had to pay for operations, thus having bankrupted themselves.
 The headlines quickly faded away, and Ocasio-Cortez herself appeared, holding a short-yet-inspired speech about her agenda ranging from affordable healthcare to “reinstating the separation of powers; that is to remove the incumbent Senate Majority Leader Mitch McConnell (R - KY) by a more responsible Senator, disregarding the party line.”
 Furthermore, she elaborated that “our country, for the last two years of President Trump's tenure, our country has been divided between partisan lines, Congress is no longer capable of agreeing on bipartisan interests, but is now caught in a dilemma of perhaps agreeing upon another party's bill but unable to express this point of view because he or she might risk to be caught in a gauntlet of devout Senators or Representatives 'loyal' to our President.”